Finfish aquaculture: Advertised applications under the Water Environment (Controlled Activities) (Scotland) Regulations 2011

 What SEPA regulates

-• Discharges of organic matter, medicine residues and other chemicals
+• Discharges of organic matter, medicine residues, other chemicals and the interaction between sea lice from fish farms and wild Atlantic salmon.

 What others regulate